PantalaLabs/BionicGlove/README.md

 * If you have a new feature in mind, please open a Issue with title "Feature Request".
 ![prototype](/pictures/issue.png)

-Bionic Glove from Pantala Labs (http://www.pantalalabs.com) is wearable glove that can control microcontrolled or not, devices , robots, mobile apps, desktop programs (Ableton, Processing, etc), games, art installations, entertainment, etc through the interpretation of their behaviors and movements.
+Bionic Glove from Pantala Labs (http://www.pantalalabs.com) is wearable glove that can control microcontrolled or not devices , robots, mobile apps, desktop programs (Ableton, Processing, etc), games, art installations, entertainment, etc through the interpretation of their behaviors and movements.

 ### Prototypes